sahrishA/Project1BusinessGuide/README.md

 <!-- Make sure to check off completed functionality below -->
 - [x ] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
-- [ ] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+- [ X] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
 - [x ] **The PostgreSQL database includes a table that matches the data displayed in the web app**
-  - [ ] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**
+  - [ X] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**

 The following **optional** features are implemented:

-- [ ] The user can search for items with a specific attribute
+- [X ] The user can search for items with a specific attribute

 The following **additional** features are implemented: